Trump chooses regional banker as key regulator of US banks

 Continue Reading Below

-Trump announced late Monday named Joseph Otting as comptroller of the currency, heading a Treasury Department agency that is the chief overseer for federally chartered banks.
+Trump announced late Monday he is naming Joseph Otting as comptroller of the currency, heading a Treasury Department agency that is the chief overseer for federally chartered banks.
 If confirmed by the Senate, Otting will play a role in the Trump administration's efforts to ease rules written under the Dodd-Frank law that stiffened financial regulation after the 2008-09 crisis.

 The Office of the Comptroller of the Currency charters and supervises national banks and savings and loans.
 The agency has hundreds of bank examiners, many of them working inside the nation's largest financial institutions, who focus closely on lending practices.